 Discover has increased its international acceptance with the Discover Global Network, which partners with different payment networks in other countries, including Diners Club International, Pulse and over a dozen other entities.
 Travelers can use this map to learn more about Discover's international acceptance.
 According to its most recent investor information, American Express claims its cards are accepted in 170 countries and territories.
 While impressive, it's still lower than Mastercard's claim of acceptance in 210 countries.

 The other thing to look out for are foreign transaction fees.
-Some credit cards incur these annoying charges when you use them to make purchases outside the U.S. Discover cards do not charge foreign transaction fees, but some American Express cards do, so it's important to look at your specific card's benefits before using it on a trip.
-For example, the popular Platinum Card® from American Express does not charge foreign transaction fees; however, the Amex EveryDay® Preferred Credit Card charges a 2.7% foreign transaction fee.
+Some cards incur these annoying charges when you use them to make purchases outside the U.S. Discover cards do not charge foreign transaction fees, but some American Express cards do, so it's important to look at your specific card's benefits before using it on a trip.
+For example, The Platinum Card® from American Express does not charge foreign transaction fees (see rates and fees); however, the Amex EveryDay® Preferred Credit Card charges a 2.7% foreign transaction fee.
 That might seem small, but it can add up over the course of a trip.

 American Express Cards to Consider